gitter-badger/cecil/docs/backstory.md

 So in order to try to meet the requirements *without* the above drawbacks, Cecil was created.

-Here's an [intro-animation](intro-animation/README.md) which gives a visual of how how Cecil solves the problem (note: you'll have to check out the code to view this locally)

 ## Cecil vs Netflix Janitor Monkey

 Why build Cecil when Netflix Janitor Monkey already exists?